Old Fort, North Carolina: History

 On January 25, 1872, the town of Catawba Vale was founded.
 The town name was changed to Old Fort on February 23, 1873, honoring its origins.
 The railroad came to Old Fort in 1879.

+In the 1950s the Supreme Court of North Carolina dismissed a case brought by students attempting to attend the all-white school in Old Fort.
+They were told to attend Hudgins High School, a school for blacks, 12 mi away in Marion.

-In 1984 the town began free weekly mountain music concerts, held in the historic Rockett Building each Friday night downtown.
+In 1984, the town began free weekly Mountain Music concerts, held in the historic Rockett Building each Friday night downtown.
 They attracted large audiences and numerous musicians.
-In mid-2014, the organization that ran mountain music lost its arrangement with the building owner, and the weekly music shows ended after 27 years.
+In mid-2014, the organization that ran Mountain Music lost its arrangement with the building owner, and the weekly music shows ended after 27 years.